L. D., Albania Director

-D. F., Consultant
+D. F., Past President and Lead Consultant

-D.F. is a trafficking survivor passionate about helping those vulnerable to exploitation of any kind.
+D.F. is a sex trafficking survivor and one of the founding members of AAGW.
+She is is passionate about helping those vulnerable to exploitation of any kind and serves as a mentor to our younger members.
 She is fluent in three languages, has worked as an associate in the telecommunications industry, and is currently the mother of two and co-founder/sales manager of an innovative startup.
-She believes strongly in the equality of all people and the importance of resiliency and hope.
-For security reasons, her name may not be publicized on this website.
+She believes strongly in the equality of all people, the beauty of life, and the importance of resiliency and hope.
+For security reasons, her name is not publicized.

-E.C. is the ninth elected president of AAGW.
+V.C. is the tenth elected president of AAGW.
 Elections are an important step in empowering our members.
 E. is 21 years old and came to the shelter when she was 19.
-For reasons of security, her identity must be kept private in her country.
+For reasons of security, her name is not publicized.

-Alison McGann, Volunteer Coordinator
+Alison McGann, Technology Support

-D. Sh., Lead Consultant
+D. Sh., Consultant